Zaphoood/Maexchen/README.md

  * `-q, --quiet`: Disable progress bar
  * `-v, --verbose`: Enable verbose output
- * `-x, --no-write`: Don't write results to log file
+ * `-x, --no-write`: Disable writing results to log file
- * `-u, --no-sort`: Don't sort results by win rate
+ * `-u, --no-sort`: Disable sorting of results by win rate
- * `-p, --plot-all`: Show visual plots of a simulations statistics for both win rate and reaons why players lost
+ * `-p, --plot-all`: Graph simulation results for both win rate and loss causes
  * `--plot-win-rate`: Same as above but only win rate
- * `--plot-loss-reason`: Same as above but only reasons for players to lose
+ * `--plot-loss-reason`: Same as above but only loss causes

-The results of a simulation will be written to a file named 'results.log'.
+The results of a simulation will be written to `results.log`.